azazelm3dj3d/soulbox/README.md

-# soulbox
+# Soulbox

-Soulbox is a JavaScript library that can generate a simplistic and lightweight lightbox.
+Soulbox is a JavaScript library that can generate a simple and lightweight lightbox.

 ## Usage
-To be able to use the library, you will need to link directly to the module through the node_modules directory.
-CDN coming soon!

-You can view the GitHub repository here: https://github.com/Hifumi-Sec/soulbox

-Thank you so much for checking out my library!
+Link to the the soulbox.js & soulbox.css files in this repository.
+If you need an example of how to do this in HTML, check in the `/public` directory.